Jury trial: Russia

 In the judiciary of Russia, for serious crimes the accused has the option of a jury trial consisting of 12 jurors.
 The number of jury trials remains small, at about 600 per year, out of about 1 million trials.
-A juror must be 25 years old, legally competent, and without a criminal record.
+A juror must be at least 25 years old, legally competent, and without a criminal record.
 The 12 jurors are selected by the prosecution and defense from a list of 30–40 eligible candidates.
 The Constitution of Russia stipulates that, until the abolition of the death penalty, all defendants in a case that may result in a death sentence are entitled to a jury trial.
 Lawmakers are continuously chipping away at what types of criminal offenses merit a jury trial.

 They are similar to common law juries, and unlike lay judges, in that they sit separately from the judges and decide questions of fact alone while the judge determines questions of law.
 They must return unanimous verdicts during the first 3 hours of deliberation, but may return majority verdicts after that, with 6 jurors being enough to acquit.
 They may also request that the judge show leniency in sentencing.

 Juries have granted acquittals in 15–20% of cases, compared with less than 1% in cases decided by judges.
 Juries may be dismissed and skeptical juries have been dismissed on the verge of verdicts, and acquittals are frequently overturned by higher courts.

 Trial by jury was first introduced in the Russian Empire as a result of the Judicial reform of Alexander II in 1864, and abolished after the October Revolution in 1917.
 They were reintroduced in the Russian Federation in 1993, and extended to another 69 regions in 2003.
 Its reintroduction was opposed by the Prosecutor General.